jez/blog/_posts/2022-05-16-type-aware-rubocop.md

 you can wave those away by just picking _any_ answer and living with it, rather than searching for the best.

-But so far, all of these reasons in combination have presented a pretty high barrier to building something like this.
+So while I don't think that Sorbet would _never_ get some sort of type-aware linter, so far there are many factors that present a pretty high barrier to building something like this.
 Hopefully this post sheds some light on why a type-aware linter for Sorbet does not currently exist.